CristinaMarilena/BankingService/README.md

 ### Frontend

-The frontend is implemented using `AngularJS`.
+The frontend(very basic) is implemented using `AngularJS`.
 I used plain old `HTML` as the template language and by using `AngularJS` I could automatically synchronize data from the UI (view) with the `JavaScript` objects (model) through 2-way data binding.

 All the logic is implemented in `js/app.js` where the angular module, the user controller and the services are defined.